London School of Economics

 Students not in good health may be required to undergo a medical exam (including HIV test) prior to entering into the country for junior year of study.

-Accounting and Finance, Anthropology, Economics, Economic History, Geography and Environment, Government (Political Science), Industrial Relations, Information Systems, International History, International Relations, Law, Management Studies, Mathematics, Operational Research, Philosophy, Logic and ScientiJic Method, Social Psychology, Sociology, Sociology, Social Policy (includes Population Studies), and Statistics.
+Accounting and Finance, Anthropology, Economics, Economic History, Geography, Government (Political Science), International History, International Relations, Law, Management Studies, Mathematics, Philosophy, Logic and Scientific Method, Social Psychology, Sociology, Social Policy, Statistics.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.